gabesoft/trans/README.md

 ```
 => ``{ a: { b: [ 1, 2, 3 ], c: [ 6, 7, 8 ] } }``

 If the destination is null the entire object is replaced.
-This could be useful for picking up values although
+This could be useful for picking up values,
-there is a ``pluck`` method for this purpose.
+although, there is a ``pluck`` method for this purpose.

 ``` javascript
 trans([ { a: [ { b: 1 }, { b: 2 } ] }, { a: [ { b: 3 } ] } ])